 For the Oceans

 As much as I love eating seafood, our oceans need a break.
-Scientists estimate that nearly 85% of all fish species have been overfished and that there may be no fish left in our oceans by 2050–that’s a frightening thought!
+Scientists estimate that nearly 85% of all fish species have been over-fished and that there may be more plastic than fish left in our oceans by 2050–that’s a frightening thought!
 Commercial fishing operations generally use the least sustainable fishing methods and have higher rates of bycatch.
 Bycatch is the catch of non-targeted fish and ocean wildlife.
 Commercial fisheries bring in approximately 160 billion pounds of marine catch around the world each year!
 “Bycatch can be the dolphins that are encircled to bring you canned tuna, the sea turtles caught to bring you shrimp, the flounder thrown overboard to put seared scallops on the menu, the endangered whales migrating thousands of miles only to become entangled for the sake of lobster bisque, and the millions of pounds of halibut or cod that are wasted when fishermen have already reached their quota.
 Much of this captured wildlife is treated as waste, thrown overboard dead or dying.”
 (Oceana)

-Here’s another great article with more info: Overfishing Is A Huge Problem.
+- Overfishing Is A Huge Problem.
 Here’s What You Need To Know

 So if you love eating fish and other seafood, be sure to select abundant fish caught using a sustainable methods like spearfishing and small, conscientious local fishermen.

 Plant-Based Diet Tips and Recipes: